 The Operating Cash to Debt Ratio measures the percentage of a company’s total debt that is covered by its operating cash flow for a given accounting period.
-The operating cash flow refers to the cash that a company generates through its operating activities.
+The operating cash flow refers to the cash that a company generates through its core operating activities.
 This usually represents the biggest stream of cash that a company generates.

 The Operating Cash to Debt Ratio can be used to assess a company’s probability of defaulting on its interest payments.
 Generating a lot of cash relative to how much debt a company has indicates the company is well-positioned to repay its debts.
 It is thus deemed a safer debt investment by creditors.